-Table A-1 lists chemicals that may be found at hazardous waste sites and indicates whether, in the judgment of the EPA, these chemicals are sufficiently volatile (Henry's Law Constant > $10^{-5}$ atm m/mol) to result in potentially significant vapor intrusion and sufficiently toxic-an incremental lifetime cancer risk greater than $10^{-6}$ or a non-cancer hazard index greater than 1 (in some cases both)-to result in potentially unacceptable indoor air inhalation risks.
-The approach used to develop Table A-1 is documented in Appendix D of EPA's 2002 Draft Guidance for Evaluating the Vapor Intrusion to Indoor Air Pathway from Groundwater and Soils.
+Table A-1 lists chemicals that may be found at hazardous waste sites that are sufficiently volatile and toxic to be considered as presenting potential vapor intrusion risk.
+Sufficiently volatile is defined as having a Henry's Law Constant greater than 10-5 atm m/mol.
+A chemical is considered sufficiently toxic if its pure component vapor concentration results in an incremental lifetime cancer risk greater than 10-6 or a non-cancer hazard index greater than 1 (in some cases both).
+Meeting these two criteria is an initial indicator that a given chemical in the subsurface may present potentially unacceptable indoor air inhalation risks when complete exposure pathways exist.
+The approach used to develop Table A-1 is similar to the method used to develop the table documented in Appendix D of EPA's 2002 Draft Guidance for Evaluating the Vapor Intrusion to Indoor Air Pathway from Groundwater and Soils.